A Physical Theory of Backpropagation: Exact Gradients from the Least-Action Principle: From Layers to Global Flow

 \subsection{The Equilibrium States}

 We now inspect the equilibria of the system in the $\bm{m}$, $\bm{s}$ variables to better understand the configuration to which the system converges.
-The equilibria $\bar{\bm{m}}$ and $\bar{\bm{s}}$ satisfy the equilibrium equations:
+The equilibria $\bar{\bm{m}}$ and $\bar{\bm{s}}$ satisfy

-The first equation enforces the system to relax to the forward pass configurations.
-The second equation for $\bar{\bm{s}}$ yields exactly the same result as backpropagation (see Appendix \ref{subsec:bp_eq}), where $\bar{\bm{s}}$ collects the total derivatives of the cost with respect to the equilibrium activations $\bar{\bm{m}}$:
+The first equation enforces relaxation to the forward pass configuration.
+The second yields exactly the same result as backpropagation (see Appendix~\ref{subsec:bp_eq}): $\bar{\bm{s}}$ collects the total derivatives of the cost with respect to the equilibrium activations, $\bar{\bm{s}}_\ell = \nabla_{\bar{\bm{m}}_\ell} C$.
+Stacking everything into a single vector and applying the diagonal derivative $\bar{\bm{D}}$ recovers the classical pre-activation errors: